victorcp91/fituno-monorepo/README.md

 ## 🛠️ Development

 - All shared code should be placed in the appropriate package under `packages/`
-- Use the shared UI components from `@fituno/ui` when possible
 - Follow the TypeScript types defined in `@fituno/types`
 - Reuse utilities from `@fituno/utils`
 - Configure services using `@fituno/services`